gurjapsingh0/Project-3-Data-Visualization/README.md

     - Hover over each point on the scatterplot, and hover over the bars, they will showcase the data they represent

 Ethical Considerations
 - This data is not sensitive, it is publicly available.
-There is bias in the data as some data was put in to avoid null values.
+There is bias in the data as some data were put in to avoid null values.